sqlitecloud/docs/src/pages/docs/commands/enable-plugin.md

 ---
 title: ENABLE PLUGIN
-description: Use this command to re-enable a plugin previously disabled.
-Note that the newly enabled plugin is available only for new connections.
+description: Use this command to re-enable a plugin previously disabled
 ---

 ## Syntax